-The equipment covered by this publication must be handled, installed, operated and maintained by qualified persons who have direct knowledge and experience dealing with the hazards involved and are thoroughly trained in the handling, installation, operation and maintenance of high voltage transmission and distribution equipment.
+The equipment covered by this publication must be handled, installed, operated and maintained by qualified persons who understand any hazards involved and are thoroughly trained in the handling, installation, operation and maintenance of high voltage transmission and distribution equipment.
 These instructions are meant for only such Qualified Persons.
 They are not intended to be a substitute for adequate training and experience in safety procedures for this type of equipment.
-Please ensure that you are using the latest installation and maintenance instructions.